 Peanuts are a good complementary food in the treatment of various types of cancer.

-- Peanuts contain compounds called phytosterols that exhibit anticancer properties, especially against breat, colon, and prostrate cancer.8
+- Peanuts contain compounds called phytosterols that exhibit anticancer properties, especially against breast, colon, and prostrate cancer.8

-- Eating peanuts or its processed products might even reduce the growth of cancerous cells in women with colorectal cancer.9
+- Eating peanuts or peanut products might even reduce the growth of cancerous cells in women with colorectal cancer.9

 7. Treats Arthritis